 - Erysipelas and cellulitis are infections of the dermis and subcutaneous layers of the skin that are rapidly progressive and are often accompanied by systemic signs, such as fever, leukocytosis, and elevated markers of systemic inflammation.

 - Both erysipelas and cellulitis require systemic antibiotic therapy.

 - The clinical presentation of erysipelas and cellulitis are similar, presenting with unilateral erythema, edema, warmth, and tenderness.
+Systemic signs of inflammation (fever, malaise, leukocytosis) are almost always seen.
 There are several distinguishing features listed below.